svobtom/onedata4sci/docs/source/labs/oneprovider.rst

 Installation of Oneprovider
 -----------------------------------
 Prepare following directory structure where Oneprovider container stores its configuration and persistent data.
 Of course, you can choose another name for the base folder.
-In this example is used folder ``/opt/onedata/datahub/``.
-This directory will contain important operational data for Oneprovider.
-Whole this folder must be  backed up with appropriate tools and strategies used at the site.
+In this example is used folder `/opt/onedata/datahub/oneprovider`.
+Folder `datahub` refers to the name of Onezone service.
+This directory will contain important operational data (metadata) of Oneprovider.
+The folder has to be backed up with appropriate tools and strategies used at the site.
+Lost data from these folders can lead to lost data in Onedata system.

 .. code:: bash

-   # folder for configuration and persistent data of Oneprovider
+   # folder for configuration and persistent (meta)data of Oneprovider
    sudo mkdir -p /opt/onedata/datahub/oneprovider sudo mkdir /opt/onedata/datahub/oneprovider/cacerts sudo mkdir /opt/onedata/datahub/oneprovider/persistence
    # create a folder where data itself can be stored or use an existing
-   sudo mkdir -p /var/onedata/storage
+   sudo mkdir -p /var/onedata/storage/datahub/oneprovider

-Chdir to newly created directory.
+Go to the created directory.

 .. code:: bash